 Now you may have noticed I took 2 Greater Quintessence of Magic Penetration and 1 Greater Quintessence of Attack Speed, this is just what I take.
 You could go either way here, but these are the only two quintessences I would take.
-That being said, I did mention a possibility of Mark of Hybrid Penetration in the marks section, so it would only make sense to mention Greater Quintessence of Hybrid Penetration.
+That being said, I did mention a possibility of Mark of Hybrid Penetration in the marks section, so it would only make sense to mention Greater Quintessence of Precision.
 I could see the armor and magic pen helping out, I just haven't tried these myself and until I do, I can't say for certain weather they would or not.

 This build relies on your ability to use all your skills at the right times.
 The majority of your damage should be provided by auto attacking using your Bio-Arcane Barrage along with your Caustic Spittle.
 This is going to deal a lot of damage, especially when you get your Malady and Madred's Bloodrazor along with the rest of this build.

 The ideal situation is to get a Void Ooze on an enemy and unload on them with Bio-Arcane Barrage and Caustic Spittle following up with your Living Artillery.
 It's not always going to be this simple, however, it gives you an idea of what you'd like to happen.